metamorph-inc/cpython/Doc/library/sys.rst

    .. index:: triple: module; search; path

    A list of strings that specifies the search path for modules.
-Initialized from the environment variable :envvar:`PYTHONPATH`, plus an installation-dependent default.
+Initialized from the environment variable :envvar:`OMPYTHONPATH`, plus an installation-dependent default.

    As initialized upon program startup, the first item of this list, ``path[0]``,